molgenis/molgenis-py-eucan-connect_save/README.md

 ## How to use
 1. Click on the "Use this template" button and name your repo
-2. Fork it and clone it locally
+2. Fork it and clone it locallyasdfasdf
 3. In your favorite IDE:
    * Search for all occurrences of `<#CHANGE-ME#>` and replace them individually with something sensible
    * Search for all occurrences of `<#REPO-NAME#>` and replace them all with the name of your new repo (e.g. `molgenis-py-foo`)